Roman-0/rv32i-emu/README.md

-A simple Risc-V emulator written in Rust
+A simple Risc-V emulator written in Rust.
 Full Instruction Support is Still incomplete.